Technocolabs-Group-A/Stock--Price-Prediction/Readme.md

 ## EDA(Exploratry Data Analysis)

+Exploratory Data Analysis is a process of examining or understanding the data and extracting insights or main characteristics of the data.
+EDA is generally classified into two methods, i.e. graphical analysis and non-graphical analysis.

+Technically, The primary motive of EDA is to

+    Examine the data distribution
+    Handling missing values of the dataset(a most common issue with every dataset) Handling the outliers
+    Removing duplicate data
+    Encoding the categorical variables
+    Normalizing and Scaling

 ### Here are some examples of data analysis we have done while exploring data

 Data Visualization for all the columns for yearly wise